dkarmalita/jest-puppeteer-setup/README.md

 First of all, we need to prepare some API mock - an array of requests accompanying its responses data.
 Each mock record must have multiple fields to identify the request uniquely.
 Usually, it'll be: `host`, `pathname`,  and `method`.
 But you are free to add all of the fields you need and use them respectively during comparison in the `onGetResponse` handler (see below).

-Also, each mock request must have the `response` field within all of the data necessary to respond to this request:
+Also, each mock request must have the `response` field within all of the data necessary to respond to this request.
+The response is the exact piece of data is sending in the response to the identified request.
+Typically, it contains the following field:

 * `status` field within the numerical response status value
 * `body` field - a stringified payload object
-* `content` field - format identifier string (usually "application/json")
+* `content` field - format identifier string (usually `application/json`)
 * `headers` field - object container for all of the headers necessary

+For more details on the response structure, please refer to the puppeteer documentation [here](https://pptr.dev/#?product=Puppeteer&version=v5.5.0&show=api-httprequestrespondresponse).

 __mock example__
 ```js